 - 3/4 cup cocoa powder (optional)

-- Make the ganache
+Make the ganache

-- Assemble the truffles
+Assemble the Champagne truffles

-- 4. If using chocolate spheres, remove the protective lid on the chocolate spheres and leave them in their plastic holder ready to fill.
+- If using chocolate truffle spheres*, remove the protective lid on the chocolate spheres and leave them in their plastic holder ready to fill.
 Scoop the cooled ganache into a disposable piping or pastry bag or squeeze bottle.
 Pipe enough ganache into each sphere to fill it and use a metal spatula to scrape across the opening in order to achieve a perfectly flat surface that will become the truffle bottom.
 Return to the holder and let set in a cool, dark place.
 If the ganache becomes too stiff to pipe, it can be gently rewarmed in a microwave at 50% power in 5-second increments or in a heatproof bowl set over a pan of barely simmering water.
 If you are hand rolling the truffles, gently form the ganache into 1- to 1 1/2-inch diameter spheres, place on a rimmed baking sheet or in a resealable container, and refrigerate until you’re ready to coat them in chocolate.

-- 5. After you’ve tempered the dark or bittersweet chocolate, place it in a shallow bowl.
+- After you’ve tempered the dark or bittersweet chocolate, place it in a shallow bowl.
 Sift the confectioners sugar and cornstarch together in a bowl and spread half the mixture on a rimmed baking sheet or large plate.
 If using cocoa powder, sift it into a bowl and spread half the mixture on a rimmed baking sheet or large plate.

-- 6. Line another rimmed baking sheet with parchment paper.
+- Line another rimmed baking sheet with parchment paper.
 Dip a truffle in the tempered chocolate to coat.
 Remove from the chocolate using a dipping fork, tapping the fork on the side of the bowl to allow any excess chocolate to drip back into the bowl.
 Gently place each truffle on the baking sheet or plate with the confectioners sugar and sift the remaining mixture in the bowl over the top and sides so each truffle is evenly coated.
 Carefully transfer the coated truffles to the lined baking sheet to set before serving.
 Repeat with the remaining truffles, coating half with cocoa powder in place of confectioners sugar if desired.
 Place the truffles on a plate, loosely cover, and refrigerate for up to several days.
 For the most insanely creamy Champagne truffles experience, bring to room temperature prior to indulging.

-- Truffle spheres or shells are perfectly round, premade chocolate shells that can be filled with ganache to create impressive and professional-looking homemade truffles.
+*What Are Truffle Spheres?Truffle spheres or shells are perfectly round, premade chocolate shells that can be filled with ganache to create impressive and professional-looking homemade truffles.
 You can buy them online and at some specialty stores.
 They’re really not essential unless you want truffles that are perfectly round.